loryruta/brickformer/README.md

 "l'Arpenteur", from French, means "the surveyor" in English ("il geometra" in Italian).
 And no, I'm not French neither I speak it, but sounded cool so here it is.

+# TODO

+- [ ] Null value in placement map (current placement map and previous).
+0 null value isn't valid as it is the same for the first placement.
+UINT16_MAX?